charder001/Project-Tech/README.md

 ## Description

+This repository contains my dating app called "MotoMatch", created for a school project called "Project-Tech".
+In this project we are required to make a node.js application using express and a templating engine.
+This node app also requires a database connection, for which we are using mongoDB.
+Please feel free to leave any questions or feedback in the Issues section, it's always appreciated!

-This repository contains my dating app called "MotoMatch".
-A dating app where motorcyclists can chat, meet and ride.
+MotoMatch is a dating app where motorcyclists can chat, meet and ride.
-This uses nodejs, express and ejs templating.
+This app uses nodejs, express, ejs templating and MongoDB.

 ## How to install